Are you a parent of a child with Autism? Are you always looking for strategies to help your child thrive in their unique way.

 Not every fidget toy will work for every child.
 You’ll want to experiment with different options to see what fits your child’s preferences and needs.
 Below are a few types that are especially useful for children with autism:

 - Fidget Spinners: These are simple, small toys that spin when held between two fingers.
 They can help with both focus and reducing impulsive behaviour.
-Their popularity in schools has gone down because of misuse.
+The popularity of using a fidget spinner in schools has gone down because of misuse.
 However, they can still help children who benefit from repetitive motion.

 - Fidget Cubes: Fidget cubes are small cubes with different fidget activities.
 They include clicking buttons, turning gears, and flipping switches.
 Their variety makes them useful for children who like having options.